Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Visit the state Department of Motor Vehicles website here for more information on insurance, licensing, and registration: https//scdmvonline.com/Driver-Services/Military.

-If you own a vehicle and you're on active duty military orders in South Carolina, you must have the Statement of Vehicle Operation in South Carolina (SCDMW Form TI-006) with your valid out-of-state identification and at least one of the following:
+While on active-duty military orders in South Carolina, a Statement of Vehicle Operation in South Carolina (SCDMV Form TI-006) form is required, along with valid identification and the following:

 Property Tax